Honor First

 |

-In a 1928 document from the San Antonio District (which encompasses modern day Rio Grande Valley, Laredo and Del Rio Sectors), there are 40 Suggestions that were written for the benefit of early Border Patrol Inspectors.
-Many of the suggestions speak directly to integrity.
+A 1928 document from the San Antonio District, which includes the modern-day Rio Grande Valley, Laredo, and Del Rio Sectors, outlines 40 suggestions intended to guide early Border Patrol Inspectors.
+Many of these suggestions emphasize the importance of integrity.

-In a 1928 document from the San Antonio District (which encompasses modern day Rio Grande Valley, Laredo and Del Rio Sectors), there are 40 Suggestions that were written for the benefit of early Border Patrol Inspectors.
-Many of the suggestions speak directly to integrity.
+A 1928 document from the San Antonio District, which includes the modern-day Rio Grande Valley, Laredo, and Del Rio Sectors, outlines 40 suggestions intended to guide early Border Patrol Inspectors.
+Many of these suggestions emphasize the importance of integrity.

 Esprit de Corps